 Today's cross-functional teams and organizations require a leadership style that capitalizes on the collective expertise and capabilities of the group.
 The development and mastery of collaborative leadership skills are not typically part of one's focused discipline preparation, hence leadership requires deliberate development by those who assume leadership roles.

-Credits earned in this certificate program can be applied to Northeastern's MS in Corporate and Organizational Communication, MS in Criminal Justice, MS in Human Services, MS in Leadership and MS in Project Management
+Credits earned in this certificate program can be applied to Northeastern's MS in Corporate and Organizational Communication, MS in Organizational Leadership, and MS in Project Management

 Allows working professionals to enhance leadership experience with exposure to relevant and up-to-date leadership strategies